 If history, ice cream and savings haven’t convinced you to add Alexandria to your vacation list, maybe this list will!

-10 reasons to vacation in Alexandria
+10 reasons to vacation in Old Town Alexandria, Virginia

 1. Torpedo Factory Art Center (and summer art camps)